All Collections

 Authenticator App Steps:

-2. Scan QR Code (or click to show MFA code)
+2. Open the App and Scan the QR Code (or click to show MFA code to add it manually)

-3. Enter verification code, click "Verify Code & Activate."
+3. Enter the verification code provided by your app, click "Verify Code & Activate."

 SMS/Text Message Setup: